Akuli/porcupine/docs/pluginloader.rst

 .. virtualevent:: PluginsLoaded

-    This virtual event is generated on the main window when the ``setup()`` methods of all plugins have been called.
+    This virtual event is generated once on the main window when the ``setup()`` methods of all plugins have been called on startup.
     Bind to it if you want to run things that must not happen until plugins are ready for it.

     .. seealso:: :func:`porcupine.get_main_window`

+    Note that it's possible to setup plugins individually while Porcupine is running.
+    This event also runs after that happens.

+    .. seealso:: :func:`porcupine.pluginloader.setup_while_running`

 .. autofunction:: can_setup_while_running
 .. autofunction:: setup_while_running